 Season 2 of Outlander had faults, whether it was paced oddly, or it set up its many characters with very little payoff.
 But season two’s most egregious offense?
 It was impersonal.
 We simply CANNOT relate to someone trying to kill us with poison because of a bad shipment of goods… or a goofy British Duke… or trying to literally change the course of time.
 It is impossible.
 So we’re not invested.

 As we learned earlier, “the more personal it becomes, [this] results in more drama, and so we feel more attachment to either side.
 More attachment means a more compelling struggle.
 If we have a highly compelling struggle, then we are privy to a highly entertaining show.”
 So if we’re not invested, there’s no drama.
 If there’s no drama, there’s no show.

-Everything he does – whether it’s raping women, raping men, forcing Claire to get married, pushing her to leave Scotland, or to come back to Scotland, nudging her to change history – forces Claire to see herself for who she really is, what she is capable of doing and what she is not capable of doing.
+Everything he does, whether it’s forcing himself on both men and women, forcing Claire to get married, pushing her to leave Scotland, or to come back to Scotland, or nudging her to change history,BJR forces Claire to see her true character.

 Whether we like it or not, BJR sets Claire on a course to fall in love with James Fraser and change the very fabric of her life.
 As such, we see her grow from being the fierce, independent woman who needs no man in her life, to a woman who finds her home, who cherishes her love, who becomes a mother and allows herself to be greater than just HERSELF.
 Eventually.

 And through all these actions and choices that are made because of Black Jack Randall, we see a specific effect on Claire and the momentum of the story.
-We see Claire lose herself and we lose our antagonist but in the end, we see her become something else entirely.
-She begins one way, and ends in another.
+This is As such, Claire loses herself and we lose our antagonist.
+Here, though, is the most important facet Black Jack brings to the Outlander story: he forces Claire to become something else entirely.
+In other words, Claire Randall transforms into Claire Fraser.